 Minister Of State For International Cooperation Visits Orphanage, Center For Female Survivors Of Violence In Port Sudan

-(MENAFN- Gulf Times) HE Minister of State for International Cooperation Maryam bint Ali bin Nasser Al Misnad visited Thursday Dar Nawwal Orphanage and Dar Aman for female survivors of violence in Port Sudan, on the sidelines of her visit to the Republic of the Sudan.
+Port Sudan: Minister of State for International Cooperation HE Maryam bint Ali bin Nasser Al Misnad visited on Thursday Dar Nawwal Orphanage and Dar Aman for female survivors of violence in Port Sudan, on the sidelines of her visit to the Republic of the Sudan.

 During her visits, Her Excellency was briefed on the conditions of the orphans and the stories of the women's resilience and suffering from the scourges of war and violence.